Our Home > What We Do > Water Quality

 LID practices decrease the amount of pollutants and volume of water delivered directly to waterways by infiltrating the water on site.
 There are several urbanized areas within the Carson River Watershed where the use of LID practices will provide benefits to the water quality of the Carson River.
 Examples of Low Impact Development practices are:

-Pervious pavement provides for water infiltration through the pavement, so the water can soak into the ground, rather than running off into a storm drain.
+Pervious pavement allows water infiltration, so water soaks into the ground rather than flowing into a storm drain.

 One Watershed, Two Superfund Sites